karandit/fet/README.md

 	2 Variants:

 	1. First variant, if you use gcc compiler:
-	- You will need Qt 5.3.1 or compatible to compile this program.
+	- You will need Qt 5.3.2 or compatible to compile this program.
 	- type "qmake fet.pro" or simply "qmake".
 You have to use qmake from Qt 5 series.
 	(this command is executed very fast, so don't worry if you get immediate return from it)
 	- IMPORTANT: you might need to write: "qmake -spec macx-g++ fet.pro", if "qmake fet.pro" does not produce a correct makefile.
 Please see http://lists.trolltech.com/qt-interest/2007-04/thread01126-0.html for details.
+	See also note NUseSystemLocale above.
 	- type "make" (this takes a long time, maybe even 1 hour).
 See also note NMkJobs above.
 	To remove the compiled objects/executable: "make clean" and/or "make distclean".